UCLL-Frontend/oefeningen-frontend-deel1/week-05-convert-your-css-to-sass-and-focus-on-responsiveness.md

 ## Description

 You learned the advantages of using tnesting and variables in CSS.
-It's now time to convert your current CSS code to SCSS.
+It's now time to use it in your code.

 ## Specifics